zama-ai/threshold-fhe/README.md

 ### What is it?

-This repository provides threshold multi-party computation protocols such as threshold key generation, threshold decryption and so on for TFHE, BFV and BGV.
+This repository provides threshold multi-party computation protocols such as threshold key generation and threshold decryption for TFHE, BFV and BGV.
 Our protocols are designed to be both secure and robust when a fraction of the parties are malicious.

 This repository is an early sneak peak of what we aim to be part of our submission for the [NIST call for Multi-Party Threshold Cryptography](https://csrc.nist.gov/projects/threshold-cryptography).
-It is also a preview of a larger repository that we'll release later, where we open-source our HTTPZ key management system.
+It is also a preview of a part of a larger repository that we'll release later, where we open-source our HTTPZ key management system.

 ### Main features

 - Threshold key generation for the three FHE schemes
-- Distributed decryption FHE with two techniques
+- Distributed decryption for FHE ciphertexts with two techniques:
   - Using noise flooding (section 2.2.1 of the [spec](docs/CryptographicDocumentation.pdf))
   - Using bit decomposition (section 2.2.2 of the [spec](docs/CryptographicDocumentation.pdf))
 - Resharing of FHE key shares